Online Regularization towards Always-Valid High-Dimensional Dynamic Pricing: Always-validity and regret analysis

-where $v_{J}$ is the vector obtained by setting the elements of $v$ that are not in $J$ to zero, and $J^{c}$ is the complement of set $J$.
+where $v_{J}$ is the vector obtained by setting the elements of $v$ that are not in $J$ to zero. \end{definition}

-\begin{remark}(On the requirement of produce context sequence $\{x_{t}\}_{t=1}^{T}$) Due to space constraint, we only present the widely adopted restricted eigenvalue condition on the product context sequence $\{x_{t}\}_{t=1}^{T}$ to prove the time-uniform oracle inequality.
-This condition can be relaxed by adapting arguments in high-dimensional inference literature (See, for example \cite{chichignoud2016practical}). \end{remark}
+\begin{remark} (On the requirement of product context sequence $\{x_{t}\}_{t=1}^{T}$) Here, we only present the widely adopted restricted eigenvalue condition on the product context sequence $\{x_{t}\}_{t=1}^{T}$ to prove the time-uniform oracle inequality.
+Such conditions on the product context sequence can be relaxed by adapting arguments in high-dimensional inference literature (See, for example, \cite{chichignoud2016practical}). \end{remark}